 New Zealand pigmyweed, also known as Australian swamp stonecrop, was originally sold in garden centres as an ‘oxygenating plant’.
 It grows all year round and can quickly smother native vegetation.

-Spreading across the country since the 1970s, this yellow and green stemmed nasty can re-grow from the tiniest fragments and lives in a variety of habitats, from three-metre-deep waterways to damp ground out of water.
-It is quite common around the edges of some of our reservoirs.
+Spreading across the country since the 1970s, this yellow and green stemmed plant can re-grow from the tiniest fragments.
+It lives in a variety of habitats, from three-metre-deep waterways to damp ground out of water.
+It's quite common around the edges of some of our reservoirs.

-The weed has the potential to cause absolute havoc along our canals and rivers, by forming a dense mat over the water’s surface that blocks out light and oxygen, killing anything living beneath it and blocking navigation.
+The weed has the potential to cause absolute havoc along our canals and rivers.
+It forms a dense mat over the water’s surface that blocks out light and oxygen, killing anything living beneath it and blocking navigation.